SaadAhmad123/arvo-xstate/src/MachineMemory/README.md

 ## Simple Implementation

-The `SimpleMachineMemory` class provides an in-memory implementation suitable for:
-- Container applications
-- Request-scoped workflows
-- Testing environments
-- Development and demos
+While the interface supports sophisticated distributed implementations, the SimpleMachineMemory class provides an in-memory reference implementation suitable for development and testing scenarios.
+This implementation maintains atomic operations and correct locking semantics within a single node, making it ideal for container applications and request-scoped workflows.

 ```typescript
 const memory = new SimpleMachineMemory();